lavanya-0709/Coin-Detection/README.md

 Use SimpleBlobDetector to identify circular coins.
 Count and display the number of coins detected.
 Draw circles around detected coins and show the final output.

+## Result
+The experiment successfully detects and counts 9 coins from the given image using morphological operators and blob detection techniques in OpenCV.